 Astronomical events have been making headlines lately.
 On April 8, the orbits of Mars, Earth, and the sun fell into a straight line in a rare cosmic alignment called an opposition.
 Precisely one week later, we will see the first of four extremely unusual total lunar eclipses.

 Is there any significance to these extraordinary celestial events?
 Could it be that God is using the sun, moon, and stars to communicate with us and to announce things to come?
 The answer is yes!

 The Bible is clear that the sun, moon, and stars are connected to Israel and biblical prophecy.
 Throughout history God has used the science of astronomy (never astrology!) in connection with historical events to write prophetic messages in the heavens. more >>

-Noah and God's Not Dead were among the top four grossing movies in a weekend that saw Captain America: The Winter Soldier take in $96.2 million.
+Noah and God's Not Dead dropped out of the top five for the first time since the films were released in a weekend that saw Captain America: The Winter Soldier take first place for the second consecutive week.

 In its third week of release, Noah fell to sixth place, dropping 56 percent off its previous week's total haul and bringing in only $7.5 million.
 Two weeks after its opening weekend first place finish, the film has made a total of $84.8 million domestically, (and $162 million worldwide,) leading Box Office Mojo, which had previously suggested that the film would undoubtedly pass $100 million, to now argue that if it continued "on this trajectory, it could fall short" of the milestone.

 The low-budget Christian film God's Not Dead dropped from last weekend's fourth place finish to seventh.
 After three consecutive weeks in the top five, the film's profits fell 30 percent and the film made $4.5 million this weekend.
 During its month-long run the independent film has grossed $40.7 million. more >>